One Kalakaua Senior Living

 Multiple listings and remarks reference building storage: examples include "extra storage space located next to the parking space", "storage lockers", and "sale includes one storage unit within the assigned parking stall."
 While only 2/20 MLS amenities checkboxes and 1/20 unit_features currently list storage, corroborating language appears across several agent remarks (not isolated to a single listing), providing strong evidence the building offers storage units/lockers.

-I looked for surfboard-specific storage amenities in the public remarks.
-The listings mention general storage lockers and storage near the parking area, but nothing about surfboard storage.
+I looked for surfboard storage, board storage, surf storage, or bike-and-surfboard storage references.
+The remarks mention storage lockers and general storage units, but nothing specific to surfboard storage.

 No analysis available

-Trash chute availability is well supported and likely a standard building feature.
-The MLS data is unanimous at 20/20, and the remarks explicitly mention "trash chute on each floor," which is exactly the kind of direct confirmation expected for a building-level amenity.
+Trash chute availability is very well supported and appears to be a standard building feature.
+The MLS is unanimous, and remarks explicitly confirm chutes on each floor.
+This is high-confidence and consistent across listings.

 No analysis available